 Fort Branch is a very small town located in the state of Indiana.
 With a population of 2,931 people and just one neighborhood, Fort Branch is the 188th largest community in Indiana.

-When you are in Fort Branch, you'll notice that it is more blue-collar than most other communities in America.
-50.49% of Fort Branch’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Fort Branch is generally considered to be a blue-collar town.
+50.49% of the Fort Branch workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fort Branch is a town of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Fort Branch who work in management occupations (10.19%), office and administrative support (9.35%), and farm management occupations (5.59%).

 A relatively large number of people in Fort Branch telecommute to their jobs.
 Overall, about 9.35% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Fort Branch is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fort Branch does not have a public transit system used by locals to get to and from work.

 The per capita income in Fort Branch in 2022 was $35,426, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $141,704 for a family of four.
 However, Fort Branch contains both very wealthy and poor people as well.